therealseeds/seeds-sdk-android/README.md

 We will then set you up with an app_key so you can get started.

-(Note, if you would like to test just the in-app message functionality to display a test image promo, you may use the special app_key “test”)
+(Note, if you would like to ly.count.android.sdk.test just the in-app message functionality to display a ly.count.android.sdk.test image promo, you may use the special app_key “ly.count.android.sdk.test”)

 ##Installation